aboorde/prft-interview-assessment/README.md

-Steps to execute the project - local
+### Design Bullets:

-Design Bullets:
+## V1
---- V1 ---
+-	AngularJS/Typescript app
-1)	AngularJS/Typescript app
+-	Bootstrap
-2)	Bootstrap
+-	Questions and Categories will be loaded from JSON
-3)	Questions and Categories will be loaded from JSON
+-	Add star rating to question
-4)	Add star rating to question
+## V2
---- V2 ---
+-	Backend system to maintain the question list.
-1)	Backend system to maintain the question list.
+-	Generate interview assessment report
-2)	Generate interview assessment report
+-	Calculate the soccer base on the category, e.g. html rating 4.3, css rating 3.8

-3)	Calculate the soccer base on the category, e.g. html rating 4.3, css rating 3.8
+### Steps to execute the project - local

 For the First time users: